 Design An eBay or Craigslist Listing or Get a Template

 Unless you have an understanding of HTML, designing your own eBay or Craigslist page might not be easy.
 Therefore, I suggest that you use a WYSIWYG (What You See is What You Get) editor, such as the amazing Kompozer.
-For those who have never used this software before, be sure to check out Ryan’s outstanding breakdown of its features.

 In short, assembling a aesthetically pleasing listing requires using Kompozer’s Source mode viewer.

 Any time you interact with Craigslist or eBay listings, make sure to copy or paste code from the Source mode viewer.
 Otherwise, it won’t look as nice as the image below: